Our Regular Guides

-Mike lives in Torbay and is well known as a bird illustrator and Devon County Bird Recorder (1996-2002).
+Mike lives in Torbay, South Devon and is well known as a bird illustrator and Devon County Bird Recorder (1996-2002).
 Mike’s fabulous illustrations can be seen in almost every RSPB reserve from identification cards to large murals.
 Mike worked for the RSPB for nine years after leaving Art College and then pursued a career in bird illustration.
 His interpretation work for nature centre information boards can be found across Britain and in Europe.
 Much of Mike’s work can also be found in numerous international bird books and magazines.
 Mike spends much of his free time birding, particularly Berry Head in Devon where he spends many hundreds of hours seawatching and searching for migrants.
 His numerous hours in the field have been rewarded with many good finds that include Sardinian Warbler, Little Shearwater and Britain’s first Yelkouan Shearwater!

 Mike has a very approachable character and he is always very willing to help others improve their birding skills and knowledge.
 These traits along with his exceptional field skills will be a great asset to the Wise Birding team.